 The main argument for me is that the chip has (or appears to have) no health implications.
 No foreign metals are released into my body through the glass.

 If I want to, the chip will stay in place my whole life.
 But I still checked – if I want, the chip will be out again.

-The chip cannot be put in a hospital, at a doctor or in a technological laboratory.
+The chip cannot be implanted in a hospital, at a doctor or in a technological laboratory.
 No, there is a piercing shop in the side street of the Voorstraat in Utrecht, the Netherlands.
-The owner (Tom) implanted the chip on me.
-Although interest in the chips is on the rise, the regular piercings and tattoos are by far the most important source of income for him
+The owner (Tom) implanted the chip.
+Although interest in the chips is on the rise, the regular piercings and tattoos are by far the most important source of income for him.

 It felt a bit more painful than taking a blood test, but in the end it wasn’t that bad.
 To be fair, I was quite nervous, but that was perhaps also due to the television crew around me.